The Answer Lies Within: Self-Derived Rewards Enable Explainable Relation Extraction: Related Work

-Existing work shows that cognitive psychology provides useful insights for LLMs and evidences their cognitive capabilities~\citep{yax2024studying, niu2024large}.
-Cognitive psychology has also extensively studied how humans process information.
+\header{Hints from Cognitive Psychology} Existing work shows that cognitive psychology provides insights for LLMs and evidences their cognitive capabilities~\citep{yax2024studying, niu2024large}.
+Cognitive psychology has extensively studied how humans process information.
 The Construct-Integration model describes comprehension in four steps: forming concepts, elaborating, inferring new propositions, and integrating them into a representation~\citep{kintsch1988role}.
-Several separate studies also show: \textit{chunking} reduces cognitive load~\citep{miller1956magical}, \textit{keyword anchors} guide attention~\citep{kintsch1978toward}, and cognitive monitoring improves strategy adjustment~\citep{flavell1979metacognition}.
-Motivated by these, we frame RE as a three-step framework mimicking human processing.
+Several studies show: \textit{chunking} reduces cognitive load~\citep{miller1956magical}, \textit{phrase anchors} guide attention~\citep{kintsch1978toward}, and cognitive monitoring improves strategy adjustment~\citep{flavell1979metacognition}.
+Inspired by these, we frame RE as a three-step framework, including \textit{chunking}, \textit{anchoring}, and \textit{integrative reasoning}.